Aaron-Portman/Aaron-Portman/README.md

 ### Hi there 👋

-My name is Aaron and I'm a Junior at Brandeis University studying Computer Science and Economics.
+My name is Aaron and I'm a Senior at Brandeis University studying Computer Science and Economics.

-- I’m currently learning Ruby on Rails through the Capstone Software Engineering class at Brandeis.
+- I have experience working in Java, Python and JavaScript
-- I'm also working as a tech consultant for Tap Tapes.
+- I have been a software engineering intern at Galatea Associates, TapTapes, SOLO.ai, and Vibo
-- Most of my experience revolves around backend work.
+- I have mostly worked with Node, React, and Spring

 - Fun facts about me:
   - I run Track and Cross Country